-One of the items that has stood out to me over the years, are the ornamental trees.
-They’ve always been an item that I’ve enjoyed planting, watching grow, trim, see the different blooms, and seasonal changes that we have with them.
-The redbuds, Japanese maples, are items that I really enjoy and have noticed over time that they just are struggling around here, trying to get those to thrive and work at all.
+One of the items that have stood out to me over the years is the ornamental trees.
+They’ve always been an item that I’ve enjoyed planting, watching grow, trim, and see the different blooms and seasonal changes that we have with them.
+The redbuds and Japanese maples are items that I enjoy and have noticed over time that they just are struggling around here, trying to get those to thrive and work at all.

 Successful Use of Seed Mixes

-Yeah and something that I’m seeing become more and more complex, is how we use seed mixes, the proper way to install them, and how we write our specs.
-It’s to the advantage of the client, public or private whoever we’re working with, to typically use more of a seed approach to some of these larger swaths of landscape that we’re working with.
-The science that’s gone into some of the native seed mixes has really expanded over the last few years and coupling with what Diane was talking about with climate shift and some of these temperature changes that are happening, we really have to examine our seed mixes in more detail.
+Yeah, and something that I’m seeing become more and more complex is how we use seed mixes, the proper way to install them, and how we write our specs.
+It’s to the advantage of the client, public or private, whoever we’re working with, to typically use more of a seed approach to some of these larger swaths of landscape that we’re working with.
+The science that’s gone into some of the native seed mixes has expanded over the last few years.
+We have to examine our seed mixes in more detail.

-This is something that’s hard for a lot of people.
+This is hard for a lot of people.
 A lot of times these seed mixes are just kind of taken for granted.
 What I’ve noticed is a lot of shifts from the rye annual crop.
-Some of those ryes actually taking over more as a weed in terms of specifying tackifier, hydromulching, hydroseeding within a native mix.
-It doesn’t work as well in terms of the seed actually taking hold.
+Some of those ryes taking and over more like a weed in terms of specifying tackifier, hydro mulching, hydroseeding within a native mix.
+It doesn’t work as well in terms of the seed taking hold.
 It’s more appropriate to find a good erosion mat for those native seed mixes.
-That’ll really allow the plants to pop through that mat, as opposed to including some sort of tackifier, that’s supposed to hold that seed down to the ground.
+That’ll allow the plants to pop through that mat, as opposed to including some sort of tackifier that’s supposed to hold that seed down to the ground.
 These are new developments that are constantly happening.

-What I found that works best for me, if I’m working on a big project that includes a lot of seed area, is just to call the local nursery here and pick their brain.
-These guys are the experts and we take their knowledge and form it into a design with all the other components that we’re putting onto this site.
-They have a desire to give you the best information, so you keep specking their product obviously.
+What I found that works best for me if I’m working on a big project that includes a lot of seed areas is just to call the local nursery here and pick their brain.
+These guys are the experts, and we take their knowledge and form it into a design with all the other components that we’re putting onto this site.
+They have a desire to give you the best information, so you keep specking their product.
 We’re constantly learning from some of these nurseries and the best approaches to go for seeding and sighting trees.

 Mulching & Covering to Combat Increased Rainfall

-Another area that I think climate change is affecting the seeding, is the intensity of some of the rainfall is really requiring some sort of mulching or cover over those seed areas so that they don’t wash away.
-There’s been a pretty bad problem with people wanting to utilize hydromulch with a seed slurry mixed in with it to establish that seed into the ground.
+Another area that I think climate change is affecting the seeding is the intensity of some of the rainfall, requiring some sort of mulching or cover over those seed areas so that they don’t wash away.
+There’s been a pretty bad problem with people wanting to utilize hydro-mulch with a seed slurry mixed in with it to establish that seed into the ground.
 It’s not getting enough soil contact and I think that’s kind of the lazy way that people utilize that technology.
-We’re seeing a lot of seed companies sell that as the way to eliminate erosion and get the seed down and growing all at once.
+We’re seeing a lot of seed companies sell that as a way to eliminate erosion and get the seed down and growing all at once.
 But it’s really important that the seeds are drill seated in first and that the mulch is just used as the cover and not a slurry throughout it.

-Another area that I wanted to talk about real quick, before we left this subject, was the microsighting of trees.
+Another area that I wanted to talk about real quick before we left this subject was the microsighting of trees.
 It’s becoming really important that these trees are planted almost exactly at the design spot.
-You see a lot of problems with contractors, either switching trees around, there might be a tree at that location, but they may switch it.
+You see a lot of problems with contractors, either switching trees around, or there might be a tree at that location, but they may switch it.
 Have you experienced a lot of trouble with that Clay?

 Yeah, we have.
 We want to give these trees the best chance that we can to survive.
-When we’re looking at trees and varieties to work in the specific site, there’s a lot of factors that we key in.
+When we’re looking at trees and varieties to work in the specific site, there are a lot of factors that we key in.
 We’re working with the nurseries to understand root growth, how they’re being balled and burlapped, all the way to the contractor and how they’re installing it, and then the maintenance of this tree after it’s being installed.
-So there’s a lot of key factors that we need to have that conversation with starting at the very beginning.
+So there are a lot of key factors that we need to have that conversation with, starting at the very beginning.

 Incorporating Biodiversity Throughout Designs